aortmannm/hook_receiver/readme.md

 ```

-## Edit sample.json with your commands you want to have
+## Edit sample.json with your commands and branch you want to have